 If you have any additional questions, please send an e-mail to: Kaine_WHTours@kaine.senate.gov.

-Other Popular Attractions in Washington, D.C.
+Other Popular Attractions in and around Washington, D.C.

 The following attractions do not require you to request tours through my office:

 Located in Arlington, Virginia, the Pentagon serves as the headquarters of the Department of Defense and is one of the world’s largest office buildings.
-Sixty-minute tours take visitors along a one and a half mile route through the building where visitors will learn about the mission of the Department of Defense, each of its service branches and significant moments in military history.
+Sixty-minute tours take visitors along a one and a half mile route through the building where visitors will learn about the mission of the Department of Defense, each of its service branches, and significant moments in military history.
 Learn more about visiting the Pentagon here.

 Bureau of Printing and Engraving